 - Teach children that swimming in open water is not the same as swimming in a pool.
-Talk to them about rip currents and only swimming where there are lifeguards present.
+Explain rip currents and why they should only swim when lifeguards are watching.

 - Teach children not to dive into open water because they may not know how deep the water is or what might be hidden under the surface.

-- Always have children wear life jackets approved by U.S. Coast Guard while on boats or around bodies of water.
-The chances of drowning in a boating accident are 1 in 66 if wearing a life jacket and 1 in 11 without a life jacket.
+- Ensure children wear life jackets approved by the U.S. Coast Guard while on boats or around bodies of water.
+The chances of drowning in a boating accident are 1 in 66 if wearing a life jacket and 1 in 11 without one.

 - Many boating accidents are alcohol-related.
 Alcohol, boats and kids can be a lethal combination.

 - Infants and children are at a higher risk for hypothermia.
-If you are taking a baby on a boat, make sure to have a dry blanket or towel.
+So bring a dry blanket or towel for your baby on a boat.
 Make sure you know CPR.
-CPR classes are offered through the American Red Cross and CPR Florida.
+Classes are offered through the American Red Cross and CPR Florida.

 • Safe Kids Worldwide